 South America (excluding Venezuela).
 In Colombia, we use sugar as a sweetener in most of our products, which we buy from several domestic sources.
-We purchase plastic bottles from Amcor and Tapón Corona de Colombia S.A.
-We purchase all our glass bottles from Peldar O-I and cans from Crown, both suppliers in which Grupo Ardila Lulle, owners of our competitor Postobón, own a minority equity interest.
-Glass bottles and cans are available only from these local sources; however, we are currently exploring alternative sources.
+We purchase plastic bottles from Amcor Rigid Plastics de Colombia, S.A. and Tapón Corona de Colombia S.A.
+We have historically purchased all our glass bottles from Peldar O-I; however, we have engaged new suppliers and have recently acquired glass bottles from Al Tajir and Frigoglass in both cases from the United Arab Emirates.
+We purchase all our cans from Crown Colombiana, S.A., which are only available through this local supplier.
+Grupo Ardila Lulle, owners of our competitor Postobón, own a minority equity interest in Peldar O-I and Crown Colombiana, S.A.

 Sugar is available in Brazil at local market prices, which historically have been similar to international prices.
-Sugar prices in Brazil in recent periods have been volatile, mainly due to the increased demand for sugar cane for production of alternative fuels, and our average acquisition cost for sugar in 2013 decreased approximately 5.0% as compared to 2012.
+Sugar prices in Brazil decreased approximately 4.1% as compared to 2013.
 See "Item 11.
 Quantitative and Qualitative Disclosures about Market Risk-Commodity Price Risk."
 We purchase glass bottles, plastic bottles and cans from several domestic and international suppliers.

 In Argentina, we mainly use HFCS that we purchase from several different local suppliers as a sweetener in our products.
 We purchase glass bottles, plastic cases and other raw materials from several domestic sources.
-We purchase plastic preforms, as well as returnable plastic bottles, at competitive prices from Embotelladora del Atlántico S.A., a local subsidiary of Embotelladora Andina S.A., a Coca-Cola bottler with operations in Argentina, Chile and Brazil, and other local suppliers.
-We also acquire plastic preforms from ALPLA Avellaneda S.A. and other suppliers.
+We purchase plastic preforms, as well as returnable plastic bottles, at competitive prices from Andina Empaques S.A., a local subsidiary of Embotelladora Andina, S.A., a Coca-Cola bottler with operations in Chile, Argentina, Brazil and Paraguay, and other local suppliers.
+We also acquire plastic preforms from Alpla Avellaneda, S.A. and other suppliers.

 Venezuela.
 In Venezuela, we use sugar as a sweetener in most of our products, which we purchase mainly from the local market.
 Since 2003, from time to time, we have experienced a sugar shortage due to lower domestic production and the inability of the predominant sugar importers to obtain permission to import in a timely manner.
-While sugar distribution to the food and beverages industry and to retailers is controlled by the government, we did not experience any disruptions during 2013 with respect to access to sufficient sugar supply.
+While sugar distribution to the food and beverages industry and to retailers is controlled by the government, we did not experience any disruptions during 2014 with respect to access to sufficient sugar supply.
 However, we cannot assure you that we will not experience disruptions in our ability to meet our sugar requirements in the future should the Venezuelan government impose restrictive measures.
-We buy glass bottles from one local supplier, Productos de Vidrio, S.A., but there are alternative suppliers authorized by The Coca-Cola Company.
-We acquire most of our plastic non-returnable bottles from ALPLA de Venezuela, S.A. and most of our aluminum cans from a local producer, Dominguez Continental, C.A.
+We buy glass bottles from one local supplier, Productos de Vidrio, S.A., the only supplier authorized by The Coca-Cola Company.
+We acquire most of our plastic non-returnable bottles from Alpla de Venezuela, S.A. and most of our aluminum cans from a local producer, Dominguez Continental, C.A.